Barbeques Galore

-Barbeques Galore is Australia's biggest specialist BBQs and outdoor furniture retailer, owned by Quadrant Private Equity It specializes in barbecue grills, accessories and consumables.
-There are over 90 stores in Australia, and several authorized dealers internationally.
+Barbeques Galore is Australia's biggest specialist barbeque and outdoor furniture retailer, owned by Quadrant Private Equity It specializes in barbecue grills, accessories and consumables.
+There are over 90 stores in Australia, and several authorised dealers internationally.

-With brands including Ziegler and Brown, Kamado Joe, Prosmoke, Traeger, Beefeater, and Saxon, Barbeques Galore offers a wide range of gas and solid fuel barbeques, fuels and consumables, accessories, heating, and outdoor furniture.
+With brands including Ziegler and Brown, Kamado Joe, Prosmoke, Traeger, Beefeater and Saxon, Barbeques Galore offers a wide range of gas and solid fuel barbeques, fuels and consumables, accessories, heating, and outdoor furniture.

 History

-Barbeques Galore was founded by Max Mason in Sydney, Australia in 1977.
-The company expanded to the United States in 1980, opening a store in Santa Fe Springs, California, a suburb of Los Angeles.
-After ten years as a listed company on the Australian Stock Exchange, Barbeques Galore delisted in 1996, and soon after listed on the US NASDAQ.
-In late 2005, the firm was delisted from the NASDAQ after a leveraged buy-out by Australian venture capital firm, Ironbridge Capital.
+Barbeques Galore was founded by Max Mason in Sydney, Australia in 1976.
+The company expanded to the United States in 1980, opening a store in Santa Fe Springs, a suburb of Los Angeles.
+After ten years as a listed company on the Australian Securities Exchange, Barbeques Galore delisted in 1996, and soon after listed on the US Nasdaq.
+In late 2005, the firm was delisted from the Nasdaq after a leveraged buy-out by Australian venture capital firm, Ironbridge Capital.
 Ironbridge Capital split the Australian and US arms of the business into two separate entities (but retained ownership of both).

 Following a severe downturn in business in the US, partly attributed to the fall in new housing on the back of the sub-prime mortgage crisis, Barbeques Galore USA filed for protection under Chapter 11 on 15 August 2008.
-Barbeques Galore US assets were purchased by Grand Home Holdings Inc. on 12 September 2008.
+Barbeques Galore US assets were purchased by Grand Home Holdings on 12 September 2008.